getify/You-Dont-Know-JS/this & object prototypes/ch4.md

 **JavaScript does not have classes**, only objects.
 And JavaScript does not automatically create copies (as classes imply) between objects.

-The mixin pattern (both explicit and implicit) is often used to emulate class copy behavior, but this usually leads to ugly and brittle syntax like explicit pseudo-polymorphism (`OtherObj.methodName.call(this, ...)`), which is often a cause of harder to maintain code.
+The mixin pattern (both explicit and implicit) is often used to *sort of* emulate class copy behavior, but this usually leads to ugly and brittle syntax like explicit pseudo-polymorphism (`OtherObj.methodName.call(this, ...)`), which is often a cause of harder to understand and maintain code.

+Explicit mixins are also not exactly the same as class *copy* as objects (and functions!) only have shared references duplicated, not the objects/functions themselves.
+Not paying attention to such nuance is the source of a variety of gotchas.
+In general, this style of code often sets more landmines for future coding than solving present problems.